cognitect-labs/aws-api/README.md

 and back.
 This is exactly what we want from a Clojure API.

-Using the AWS Java SDK directly via interop requires knowledge of OO hierarchies of what are basically data classes, and while the existing Clojure wrappers hide much of this from you, they don't hide it from your process.
+Using the AWS Java SDK directly via interop requires knowledge of OO hierarchies of data classes, and while the existing Clojure wrappers hide much of this from you, they don't hide it from your process.

 aws-api is an idiomatic, data-oriented Clojure library for invoking AWS APIs.
 While the library offers some helper and